Religious School Teachers 5785

 Kitah Gimmel Assistant Teacher

-Eleanor Kaplan (she/her) is eager to be back at Dorshei Tzedek as an assistant teacher for Kitah Gimmel, having previously worked in Dalet and Alef.
-She is a junior at Newton North High School, and enjoys all things visual art in her free time, especially drawing and making comics.
+Eleanor is eager to be back at Dorshei Tzedek as an assistant teacher for Kitah Gimmel this year.
+She is a senior at Newton North High School, and enjoys all things visual art in her free time, especially drawing and making comics.
 Eleanor spent this past summer as a counselor at Camp Kaleidoscope at the JCC in Newton, and is very excited to be working with kids throughout the year as well.
 She is so grateful for this opportunity, and can’t wait to encourage creativity in Kitah Gimmel this year.

 Hannah Limov (they/she)